San Diego Birth Network Principles

-San Diego Birth Network is a group of dedicated professionals that supports mothers, babies, and families during the prenatal, birth and postpartum period.
+San Diego Birth Network is a group of dedicated professionals that supports birthing people, babies, and families during the prenatal, birth and postpartum period.
 Our mission is to create a place that allows families the confidence that the professionals listed believe in the natural process of birth.
-Each of our Providers strive to uphold and abide by the mother and baby friendly principles listed below.
+Each of our Providers strive to uphold and abide by the principles listed below.

 Normalcy of the Birthing Process

 - Birth is a normal, natural, and healthy process.

 - Birthing people and babies have the inherent wisdom necessary for birth.

 - Babies are aware, sensitive human beings at the time of birth, and should be acknowledged and treated as such.

 - Breastfeeding provides the optimum nourishment for newborns and infants.

 - Birth can safely take place in hospitals, birth centers, and homes.

 - A person's confidence and ability to give birth to and to care for their baby are enhanced or diminished by every person who gives them care, and by the environment in which they give birth.